redislabs-training/ru204/cloudflare-workers/redisu-router/README.md

 # Cloudflare Workers for Redis University

+To work with this code you need a Cloudflare account that can access Redis University.
+If you don't have one, ask Simon Prickett or Kyle Banker.

 ## Overview

 This is a [Cloudflare Worker](https://workers.cloudflare.com/) that acts as a proxy to route URLs so that some paths are served from a different underlying origin than others.